Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-29-22 - Page Fetching Cont..md

 ### Working Set Model
 + Working Set Window
-	+ a fixed number of page references
+	+ a fixed number of page references (as shown in the last image)
 + $WSS_i$ - working set size of Process $P_i$ = total number of pages references in the most recent interval $\Delta$
 	+ if $\Delta$ is too small it will not encompass entire locality
 	+ if $\Delta$ is too big it it will encompass several localities